amadabhu/amadabhu.github.io/about.md

 - 🔭 I’m building enterprise applications.

 ### Current Goals
-- 👯 I’m looking to collaborate on any papers with the goal of publishing in climate change, machine learning, software engineering and cybersecuirty
+- 👯 I’m looking to collaborate on any papers with the goal of publishing in climate change, machine learning, software engineering and cybersecurity

 ### Current Reading List: